GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 Around 2015, Ryan reportedly maintained a years-long relationship with Lauren despite a major religious/sexual mismatch: Ryan was essentially atheist or nonreligious, while Lauren was strongly Christian and sexually conservative.
 The relationship reportedly did not include intercourse, though Ryan described it as involving "everything but that."
 Ryan visited her at her parents' home on weekends, slept on the downstairs couch, and complained for years that her thinking was illogical.
 When Garrett asked why he stayed, Ryan's answer was simple: he liked her.
 Later, with Cara, Ryan reportedly shifted heavily into her social and family world, spending time with her friends and joining her family's summer vacations.
 These histories suggest that Ryan could allow his own social world, sexual preferences, or frustrations to become secondary to the structure of a relationship with a woman he wanted to remain close to.

 By 2023, there were already signs of a particular interpersonal style: Ryan was increasingly fluent in psychological explanations for other people's behavior.
 After Cara ended the relationship, he reportedly relayed that his therapist thought Cara might have borderline pathology.
-Later, Garrett and Heather noticed Ryan describing ordinary conflict through manipulation and narcissism.
+Later, Garrett noticed Ryan describing ordinary conflict through manipulation and narcissism.
 This did not begin with Nienke.
 By the time Sarah, Mallory, Sasha, and others entered the 2024 record, Ryan already had a framework for sorting people into psychologically suspect categories.

 At the same time, Ryan's own accounts were not always complete.
 The RAV4 story, the boxes, and later the Nienke/hotel retelling show a pattern in which Ryan could give different audiences different versions of reality.
 Sometimes the differences were omissions.
 Sometimes they preserved his self-image.
 Sometimes they emphasized the romantic or morally favorable version of events.
 This matters because much of the record consists of Ryan narrating other people to third parties.
 His narration is evidence, but it is not neutral evidence.